craigmbooth/quintaconexio/_posts/2022-12-23-emergent-abilities-of-large-language-models.md

 ### Important Definitions

-This paper discusses emergent abilities in large language models (LLMs), so let's start by defining these things,m starting with the LLM itself.
+This paper discusses emergent abilities in LLMs, so let's start by defining these things, starting with the LLM itself.

 An LLM is a type of artificial intelligence (AI) system that has been trained to process and generate natural language text.
 LLMs are typically trained on vast amounts of text data, such as books, articles, and websites, in order to learn the patterns and structures of human language.
 LLMs can be used for a variety of purposes, including translation, summarization, question answering, and text generation.
 They are able to understand and generate human-like text because they have learned to analyze and predict the structure and content of language based on the examples they were trained on.

-There is a huge interest in LLMs as I write this primarily because of the public release of ChatGPT, which is the LLM GPT-3, built by OpenAI, and used as a chatbot.
-ChatGPT sometimes feels remarkably human, which given that an LLM itself is nothing but a statistical model trained on a pile of text to predict what comes next is quite striking, which brings us to the concept of *emergence*
+At time of writing this summary, there is a huge interest in LLMs primarily because of the public release of ChatGPT, which is a striking, publicly accessible, example of a LLM that can be used by the general public.
+ChatGPT sometimes feels remarkably human, which given that an LLM itself is nothing but a statistical model is quite striking, which brings us to the concept of *emergence*

 >Emergence is when quantitative changes in a system result in qualitative changes in behavior.

-In the case that is relevant here, this means that as we make a *quantitative* change to a LLM (e.g. adding more training data), we are finding *qualitative* changes (e.g. the model suddenly got goot at math, or translation), which leads us to our last definition: emergent abilities.
+In the case that is relevant here, this means that as we make a *quantitative* change to a LLM (e.g. adding more training data), we are finding *qualitative* changes (e.g. the model suddenly got good at math, or translation), which leads us to our last definition: emergent abilities.

 > An ability is emergent if it is not present in smaller models but is present in larger models.

 ### What They Did

 First, the authors demonstrate emergent abilities in five different LLMs, using prompting.
 Prompting, or prompt engineering, is how many current LLMs are coaxed into solving different problems.
-As a reminder, an LLM is essentially just a "next word" predictor, given a string of words, what do I think the next one will be?
+An LLM is a statistical model trained to look at some text and predict what the next word will be.

 By surrounding a user query with text we can cause the LLM to do different things.
 For example, if we wanted to summarize an article, we may use the following prompt for the LLM: